last updated July 1, 2023 for the 2023-2024 academic year

 - Do complete an Interview Evaluation form.
-The link will be provided to you when you claim an interview.
+The link will be provided to you when you have completed an interview.

-- Do not assume the preferred pronouns the student uses.
+- Do not assume the pronouns the student uses.

 - Do not attempt to answer a question to which you do not know the answer.
 If you aren't sure of the answer to a question, “I don’t know” is an acceptable response and refer the student to the Office of Admissions, (518) 388-6112 or firstname.lastname@example.org.

 - Do not ask questions about a student's/family's financial situation.
 If the student asks about financial aid, encourage the student and/or parents/guardians to contact our Financial Aid Office at (518) 388-6123 or email@example.com.